Four Cheap Marijuana Stocks Actually Worth Investing In

 Cheap marijuana stocks are easy to come by.
 And that’s especially true for those looking for a pure marijuana play.
 But not all of them will live to turn a profit.

 Winter isn’t normally a time when parent company Scotts turns a profit.
-In fact, this is the first time the gardening company has turned a first quarter profit.
-And that’s thanks in part to Hawthorne’s growing importance in the cannabis industry.
+In fact, last year was the first time the gardening company turned a first quarter profit.
+So a slight downturn from the previous year isn’t a big deal.
 Potential future growth trajectory paired with a modest 1% dividend yield makes for a compelling argument to invest in Scotts.

 The only problem here is that it’s certainly not cheap.
 Same goes for other periphery players.
 Molson Coors (NYSE: TAP) has partnered with Hexo (NYSE: HEXO) to develop cannabis-infused beverages.
 And Constellation Brands (NYSE: STZ) has made an equity investment in one of the largest marijuana stocks in the world, Canopy Growth (Nasdaq: CGC).
 I could make a compelling argument to invest in these mainly booze-selling businesses, but…